wizardwatch/obsidian/notes/precalc/unit 2/conic section/parabola/focus/focus.md

-A point inside the graph. equal in distance from the vertex as the [[directix]]
+A point inside the graph.
+It is [[p]] units from the vertex and equal in distance from the vertex as the [[directix]].
+The focus is 2[[p]] units away from the graph in the direction not the vertex.
+Ie if the vertex is x units away from p, the vertex is 2p worth of y units away from the graph on either side.